-As part of the Kingston’s University MSc Course in the Digital Studio Practice module we were working in a multidisciplinary group of students, i.e. UX, Game Development and Computer Animation.
+As part of the Kingston’s University MSc Course in the Digital Studio Practice module, we collaborated in a multidisciplinary group of students, to explore interesting and relaxing ways of engagement during a drive.

-For the purpose of designing the experience the group used the Mercedez-Benz F015 driverless car as the vehicle of choice, as creating a groups car was not the scope of the project.
+To design the experience, the group used the Mercedez-Benz F015 driverless car as the vehicle of choice, as creating a groups car was not the scope of the project.

 The key objectives of the project were to research and identify the user requirements, analyse the collected data and design a high fidelity prototype for an in-car entertainment system.

-As the UX RESEARCHER in the project I was tasked with researching the automotive market and the industry.
+As the UX RESEARCHER in the project, I began the task by researching the automotive market industry.

-A study of the market was conducted about the existing situation in the driverless cars industry and obtained necessary information from the users about their concerns, needs and expectations.
-Furthermore, how the overall concept of driverless cars affect the people and what are the current discussions and needs in the driverless industry.
+A study of the market was conducted about the existing situation in the driverless cars industry and obtained the necessary information from the users about their concerns, needs and expectations.
+Furthermore, how the overall concept of driverless cars affects the people and what are the current discussions and user needs in the driverless industry.

 The interpretation of this data was the basis for the creation of personas.
-Personas helped us to further understand user's viewpoint and identify specific users’ needs from certain situations and their attitude towards the driverless cars.
+Personas helped me to understand specific users’ needs from certain situations and their attitude towards driverless cars.